sebastopolys/GinsengHtml/README.md

 ```

 ### Html functions:
-Function names make reference to the Html tag to be used by on the Html the function outputs.
+Function names make reference to the Html tag to be used on the Html the function outputs.
 I.e:
 ```
 print_r( p( 'A paragraph' ) );
 ```